-6The analysis abstracts from differences between the social and financial rates of return of investments.
-It is certainly possible that a public sector enterprise may enjoy a social rate of return that exceeds its financial rate of return; this might be the case with an urban transport company, for example, if its fares were set deliberately low in an effort to increase ridership and thereby reduce traffic congestion.
+8The analysis abstracts from differences between the social and financial rates of return of investments.
+It is certainly possible that a public sector enterprise may enjoy a social rate of return that exceeds its financial rate of return; this might be the case with a transport company, for example, if its fares were set deliberately low in an effort to increase ridership and thereby reduce traffic congestion.
 In principle, the government could equalize public and private returns before the company was sold to private sector interests by arranging to pay it a subsidy.

-worth as determined using a standard discount rate.7 Of course, if the government persists with the operation it reveals that its own subjective discount rate is higher than the market's.
-Such a course of action could reflect official shortsightedness; it could also reflect problems with the mechanisms used to determine share prices.8 In this case, privatization would actually result in a tightening of the government's intertemporal budget constraint, since the stream of income the government gives up is worth more (to it) than the proceeds of privatization.9
+rate.9 Of course, if the government persists with the operation it reveals that its own subjective discount rate is higher than the market's.
+Such a course of action could reflect official short-sightedness; it could also reflect problems with the mechanisms used to determine share prices.10 In this case, privatization would actually result in a tightening of the government's intertemporal budget constraint, since the stream of income the government gives up is worth more (to it) than the proceeds of privatization.11

-The Short-Run Impact on the Economy
+B. The Short-Run Impact on the Economy

 Case I. Under the assumptions noted above, private sector wealth does not fall in this case, and there is no particular reason to believe that private sector consumption should fall; it may even increase.
 If the fact that the private sector is willing to acquire the privatized assets implies that their use in the private sector entails a positive social rate of return, the economy's existing resources are used more efficiently, and productive capacity increases.

 Of course, it may take some time for the extra productive capacity to come on stream.